 12.4. measuring points in proximity to the noise source, if possible, shall not be selected in an area that is nearer than twice the larger dimension thereof;

-12.5. if the spread of the results of measurements between different measuring points exceeds 7 dB (LpA), an average sound level of a room shall not be utilised in the assessment of the acoustic situation; and
+12.5. if the spread of the results of measurements between different measuring points exceeds 7 dB (LpA), an average sound level of a room shall not be utilised in the assessment of the acoustic situation;

 12.6. in symmetric rooms none of the measuring points may be located symmetrically to any other measuring point in relation to the axis or centre of the room.

-13. During the performance of measurements of the noise the following requirements shall be complied with:
+13. During the performance of measurements of the noise, the following requirements shall be complied with:

 13.1. the requirements specified in the standards referred to in Paragraph 3 of this Annex shall be complied with regarding the location of a microphone, values to be measured, width of bands to be analysed, duration of measurements and other characteristic requirements;

-13.2. the scale of measurements and site parameters shall be specified in a work programme co-ordinated with the employer;
+13.2. the scale of measurements and site parameters shall be specified in a work programme coordinated with the employer;

 13.4. if undesirable (non-characteristic to a noise source to be investigated) side noise occurs, the measuring shall be suspended;

-13.5. the results of measurements, names of measurements and measurement locations, if necessary, shall be recorded in a report of measurements which, if necessary, shall be supplemented with outline drawings or photographs; and
+13.5. the results of measurements, names of measurements and measurement locations, if necessary, shall be recorded in a report of measurements which, if necessary, shall be supplemented with outline drawings or photographs;

 14. At the measurement locations where the impact of meteorological conditions on the noise level is possible, it shall be measured in compliance with the following requirements:

-14.1. in measuring a long-term average sound level, time intervals shall be selected so that they cover the actual meteorological conditions at the measurement location; and
+14.1. in measuring a long-term average sound level, time intervals shall be selected so that they cover the actual meteorological conditions at the measurement location;

 14.2. in special meteorological conditions the measurement time intervals shall cover carefully selected meteorological conditions.
 The conditions selected shall correspond to the case when the direction of dominating winds is the same as the spread direction of the noise to be measured.